 He was a founder of a yearly clinical lab software conference called AIMCL that was offered for 21 years in Ann Arbor under the auspices of the University of Michigan.
 This was the first national pathology informatics conference.
 In 2004, the conference was renamed Lab InfoTech Summit and moved to Las Vegas for six years with support from the Pathology Education Consortium (PEC), a non-profit educational foundation that he founded and of which he is the president.
 In December, 2005, he founded a blog, Lab Soft News, which focuses on clinical lab software and the clinical lab industry.
-It is commonly viewed as the first pathology blog in the country.
+It is considered the first pathology blog in the country.